Call for Proposals 2019

 The proposal should include:

 1) Statement of the research objectives and question(s): These should align with at least one of the six priority areas identified in the Academic Library Impact report.
-Critical perspectives will also be considered.
+Critical perspectives are welcome.
+The committee would particularly encourage work related to issues of equity, diversity, and inclusion.

 2) Methodology and analysis strategy for answering the question(s): Identify the methods that will be used, why they are appropriate for addressing the research question(s), and how the results will be assessed.